Yao-Ge-1218AM/RAG-based-Dynamic-Prompting/README.md

 ## Quick Start

-  **Prepare Dataset:** The dataset used in this project is located in the data/ folder.
-To ensure compatibility with the retrieval stage, scripts for converting the data into the required format are provided in the preprocessing/ folder.
+  **Prepare Dataset:** The dataset used in this project is located in the **data/** folder.
+To ensure compatibility with the retrieval stage, scripts for converting the data into the required format are provided in the **preprocessing/** folder.

   **Indexing and Retrieval:**

-    1. The file <span style="color:red">RAG_for_Reddit_Impacts_Dataset.ipynb</span> provides code for performing retrieval using SBERT, TF-IDF, LSA, and DPR.
+    1. The file "RAG_for_Reddit_Impacts_Dataset.ipynb" provides code for performing retrieval using SBERT, TF-IDF, LSA, and DPR.
-    2. The file **ColBERT_for_Reddit_Impacts_Dataset.ipynb** contains code specifically for retrieval using ColBERT.
+    2. The file "ColBERT_for_Reddit_Impacts_Dataset.ipynb" contains code specifically for retrieval using ColBERT.

-  **Dynamic Prompting:** Use the scripts in LLMs/ to access GPT-4 and Llama 3 for predictions.
+  **Dynamic Prompting:** Use the scripts in **LLMs/** to access GPT-4 and Llama 3 for predictions.

-  **Evaluation** Use the evaluation metrics and golden set in Evaluation/ to calculate F1-score.
+  **Evaluation** Use the evaluation metrics and golden set in **Evaluation/** to calculate F1-score.